dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       Season is a float from 0 to 4, representing the progression from each season to the next, starting with Spring.
 So for example, 0 is Spring, 0.5 is halfway between Spring and Summer, 2 is Autumn, etc. And 4 is Spring again, completing the cycle.

       In the Season category, the Season Mode variable determines if the Season is derived from the Date on UDS (entered in Simulation category and incremented with each day that passes).
-Otherwise, the season variable is left uncontrolled, for you to set from your own classes as needed for your project.
+Otherwise, the Season variable is left uncontrolled, for you to set from your own classes as needed for your project.
 You should do this by calling the Set Season function.

       If deriving the season from the date, you can use the Season Day Offset to change what date will correspond to what season value.
+Also note the setting Meteorological Seasons, which sets if the seasons (at offset 0) will represent meteorological seasons or astronomical seasons.

-      It might be useful for your materials to sample the current season, for example to make foliage change color seasonally.
-There is a material function included for this.
-It's called "Sample UDW Seasons".
-It outputs a 0-1 value for each season, so they can be sampled individually for effects specific to each.
+      If you want to sample the current season in your materials to make effects which respond to the changing season, there are two nodes for that.
+"Sample UDW Season" outputs the 0-1 values for each season.
+"Season Color Blend" takes in 4 color inputs and blends them based on the current season.

 -----
 MANUAL WEATHER STATE